Arpitpassi/NItyaV1/README.md

-# NITYA - Arweave Deployment Tool
+# NITYA - Arweave Deployment Protocol

 NITYA is a tool for permanently deploying web applications and onboarding users to the decentralized Arweave network.
 This README provides step-by-step instructions to set up and deploy your project using NITYA, including details on pool-based deployments for larger files.